Nutrition

 Approximately 6.2% of Missoula County residents have diabetes, and of those only half know they have it and have received care (Chronic Disease Epidemiology and Control, APHA 1993).
 Type II diabetes is associated with obesity and a sedentary lifestyle.
 Poorly controlled diabetes can result in a multitude of serious health problems including blindness, heart disease, kidney failure, and amputation of lower extremities.
 Prevention for this type of diabetes includes increasing physical activity, reducing obesity, and improving eating habits.

 Poverty greatly affects the quality of nutrition Missoula families receive.
 Many children and adults have diets restricted to only a few kinds of foods and ingest less than optimal levels of essential nutrients.
-Poor diets increase an individual’s susceptibility to minor infections, such as colds, and may hinder functioning at the highest physical, mental, and emotional levels.
+Poor diets increase an individuals susceptibility to minor infections, such as colds, and may hinder functioning at the highest physical, mental, and emotional levels.
 Young families and those headed by single women are at the greatest risk for hunger.
-31% of Montana families say their children suffer from hunger, and more than half say they ran out of money to buy food at least once in the past year (1995 data).
+31% of Montana families say their children suffer from hunger, and more than half say they ran out of money to buy food at least once in the past year (1995 data).Just over half of those eligible for WIC (Assistance for Women, Infants, and Children) are aware of and use it.
+The Montana WIC program estimated that 35,663 infants and children were eligible for services, yet only 20,824 accessed the program.

 Missoula, the Garden City, sports vegetable gardens and/or fruit trees in many backyards.
-Our community’s affinity for gardening shows itself in the popularity of the Farmers’ Market, many public gardens (Waterwise Gardens, Memorial Rose Garden, etc.), and programs such as the Garden City Harvest Project, Northside Community Gardens, and the Missoula Urban Demonstration Project (MUD), all of which provide Missoulians with gardening space and know-how, and/or affordable access to homegrown produce.
+Our communitys affinity for gardening shows itself in the popularity of the Farmers Market, many public gardens (Waterwise Gardens, Memorial Rose Garden, etc.), and programs such as the Garden City Harvest Project, Northside Community Gardens, and the Missoula Urban Demonstration Project (MUD), all of which provide Missoulians with gardening space and know-how, and/or affordable access to homegrown produce.

-Home | Domestic Violence | Health
+Home | Domestic Violence | HealthCopyright 1999-2018 Missoula County